dnahodil/web-app-notes/README.md

 * Destructive operations have an undo link instead of a confirmation window
 * Few concepts
 * Staggered loading.
 Ouside (layout) -> inside (data)
-* Frameworks back/bookmark, etc. features
+* Frameworks preserve back/bookmark, etc. features
+* Don't have thumbnails link to images if the images are the same size

 * Solve a real problem/need
 * Build a community, then make something valuable for them